microsoft/VSSDK-Extensibility-Samples/AsyncPackageMigration/README.md

 Shows the simplest way to migrate a Visual Studio extension from using the [Package](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.package?view=visualstudiosdk-2017) base class to using the [AsyncPackage](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.asyncpackage?view=visualstudiosdk-2017) with background load enabled.

-This work for Visual Studio extensions targeting **Visual Studio 2015** and newer.
+This works for Visual Studio extensions targeting **Visual Studio 2015** and newer.

 ## The *Package* class
 Here is an example of a simple *Package* class that we want to convert to an *AsyncPackage*.
 It registers a service and a command.